 Artists: Banz & Bowinkel, Ivana Bašić, Paul Chan, Frauke Dannert, Harun Farocki, Olga Mikh Fedorova, Johann Kniep, Marc Lee, Manuel Roßner, Gerriet K. Sharma, Jakob Kudsk Steensen, Addie Wagenknecht

-AKG Summer exhibition Terms and Conditions May Apply curated by Bob Bicknell-Kinigh is was featured on Tzvetnik platform.
+AKG Summer exhibition Terms and Conditions May Apply curated by Bob Bicknell-Knight is featured on Tzvetnik.
 The exhibition features Fabio Lattanzi Antinori, Marion Balac, Bob Bicknell-Knight, Patrick Colhoun, Shamus Clisset, Alyssa Davis, Tom Galle, James Irwin, Jason Isolini, Jillian Mayer, Rosa-Maria Nuutinen, Moises Sanabria, Lotte Rose Kjær Skau, Owen Thackeray and Addie Wagenknecht.
 More information can be found here.

 Dominic Dispirito’s first solo exhibition with AKG In the Garden, Council Housed and Violent is featured on Mousse magazine.
 The exhibition is on view at AKG through Saturday 28 July 2018.
 See the complete feature here.

 Artists: Micha Cárdenas, Chloé Delarue, Olga Fedorova, Ed Fornieles, Joey Holder, Karen Lancel & Hermen Maat, Mary Maggic, Dmitry Morozov, Špela Petrič, Wong Ping, Tabita Rezaire, Una Szeemann, Pinar Yoldas , !Mediengruppe Bitnik

 VIRTUAL NORMALITY : WOMEN NET ARTISTS 2.0